 I have grown greatly since February in terms of my personality and everyday engagement with friends, colleagues and any other person(s) I now come across in life.
 I know how to understand others better and help out using tools that this programme has exposed me to".

-Leadership for Change: The application round for 2019 workshop is now closed.
-Two other workshops will be run in 2021.
+Leadership for Change: The application round for 2020 workshop is still closed.

 You can contact [email protected] for any further information.